ARoche2566/Hunger-Captian/README.md

-# Hunger Captain
+# Hunger Captian

 ```
-App, with a frontend built in React & Redux and a backend built in Django API.
+Hunger Captian App, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo